SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   --o-visualization 16S-rep-seqs.qzv
 ```

-##### 5.Assign taxonomy to the SVs.
-Download pretrained classifier for the V4 region (Silva 132 99% OTUs from 515F/806R region of sequences) based on the SILVA database: https://docs.qiime2.org/2019.1/data-resources/
+#### 5. Assign taxonomy to the SVs.
+Download pretrained classifier for the V4 region (Silva 132 99% OTUs from 515F/806R region of sequences) based on the SILVA database: `https://docs.qiime2.org/2019.1/data-resources/`

-###To create the classifier based on your own parameters (fragment size, region) follow this tutorial, for now we will use the pre-trained classifier for the V4 region (515F-806R) at 99% similarity: https://docs.qiime2.org/2019.1/tutorials/feature-classifier/
+To create the classifier based on your own parameters (fragment size, region) follow this tutorial, for now we will use the pre-trained classifier for the V4 region (515F-806R) at 99% similarity: https://docs.qiime2.org/2019.1/tutorials/feature-classifier/
 ```{r}
 qiime feature-classifier classify-sklearn \
   --i-classifier silva-132-99-515-806-nb-classifier.qza \